A Wild Pony in Equestria

 Gilda could also respect the other pony being awarded as well.
-Wild Pony, or whatever she was called.
-Going hoof to claw with a starvation maddened manticore was something that a fully armed and battle hardened griffon would find daunting.
+Wild Pear, or whatever she was called.
+Going hoof to claw with a starvation-maddened manticore was something that a fully armed and battle hardened griffon would find daunting.
 And somehow breaking herself out of being literally petrified in order to fight the beast was just plain nuts!
 Still, she had figured that Wild Pony would be a giant bruiser of a mare rather than being sleek and petite like Rainbow Dash.

 Dammit!
 Gilda could barely hear the speech over the crowd from way back here!
 Not that she had cared what the mayor had to say, but she had barely heard Spitfire, and was now missing out on Rainbow's acceptance speech!
 Holding her temper in, the griffon leaned forward and tried to focus on what Rainbow Dash was saying.
 Oh, cool!
 Rainbow had apparently spotted Gilda and was waving in her direction!